nicktaras/blender-shortcuts/README.md

 - c - in edit more paint select mesh (esc to stop paint selection)
 - n - toggle object details panel
 - ctrl + r - loop cut tool, when it edit mode you can further divide your mesh cutting horizonal and vercial lines through your model
+- g * 2 - Slide selected verticies.
+This saves you from having to use the axis handles.

 # blender-shortcuts (advanced)